 So… Dark, psychological, philosophical, crime, mystery, political, historical, religious, even comedy, whatever type of thriller – if it fits our criteria, we want to read it.
 We know there are more original stories out there – and we want to celebrate those authors.

-Submissions are welcome from publishers, agents or writers for thrillers that have been traditionally or self-published (print or e-book) within 18 months of the closing date, or which have not been published yet.
+Submissions are welcome from publishers, agents or writers for thrillers that have been traditionally or self-published (print or e-book) FOR THE FIRST TIME within 18 months of the closing date, or which have not been published yet.